QXSLAB/vae_ism_ano/README.md

 The download links for the IAD dataset are provided in dataset.md.

-The file model.py provide the defination of deep learning models used our paper.
+The file model.py provides the defination of deep learning models used our paper.

 The file train.py is the script for model training.